A twist on ring morphisms and crepant contractions: Frobenius exact setting and fundamentals

 \section{Frobenius exact setting and fundamentals}

-With geometric applications in mind, we would like to construct a spherical twist around the restriction of scalars functor when the algebra $B$ is not finite dimensional.
-As a result, in this section, we introduce a different algebraic setting which still allows us to construct a spherical twist in more general geometric settings.
+With geometric applications in mind, we would like to construct a spherical twist around the restriction of scalars functor.
+This section introduces an algebraic setting which allows us to do so.

 Given an object $X$ in a Frobenius exact category $\cE$ satisfying mild conditions, we will specify when the restriction of scalars functor $F$ induced by quotient morphism $\pi \colon \End_\cE(X) \to \uEnd_\cE(X)$ is spherical.
-The key point is roughly that $F$ is spherical if the action of the suspension functor on the object is periodic up to additive closure.
+The key point is roughly that $F$ is spherical if the action of the suspension functor on the object $x$ is periodic up to additive closure.
 This is proved in \cref{spherical by frob}.

 In this section, we introduce the setup and some fundamental results necessary for \cref{spherical by frob}.
 Most notably, we show that the suspension functor acts periodically on $X$ up to additive closure if and only if $X$ has relatively spherical properties.
 This characterisation is important to our applications because relatively spherical properties are easier to control in the geometric setting.
 In the process, \cref{partial min res section} constructs what we call partially minimal projective resolutions.